Weather News

 2nd June - Snow fell in Armidale city from 8.30 to 9.15am but did not settle on the ground.
 Very cold conditions resulted in light snowfalls along parts of the Northern Tablelands including Armidale and Guyra.
 Cold south-westerly winds following the passage of a cold front the previous evening, and an upper level cold pool caused the extreme wintry weather.
 Armidale’s maximum temperature for the day was 7.0C.

+on 10 days, 3 mm lower than the average.
 Rain was well distributed throughout the month with the best falls on the 21st with 23.0 mm recorded during the day.
 Details in the May 2020 Weather Review.
 May 2020 daily data table.

 COLD SNAP - COLDEST MAY DAY FOR 20 YEARS -